jobssaurabhmul/capstone_project_croma_sales_analysis/README.md

   - _GROUP BY State)_
   - _SELECT State, ROUND(TimeDelta/60,2) as Hours FROM data_table_
   - _WHERE TimeDelta = (SELECT MIN(TimeDelta) FROM data_table);_

-+ Create a dataset of customer ids whose monthly transaction amount has increased every month for at least 3 consecutive months.
-# Return the Cust ID that received the 5th highest number of campaigns for the entire duration (using only the campaign data)

 ## Product Assortment:
 For the top 5 Brick and Mortar Stores across India, what is the distribution of sales for the most recent 6 months of data across the different Merchant Categories and their corresponding segments (Premium, Mainstream, Value).